Woodworking Projects: A Guide to Getting Started

 Essential Tools

-- Measuring Tools: A tape measure, combination square, and marking gauge are essential for accuracy.
+- Measuring Tools: A quality tape measure, combination square, and marking gauge.
+Accurate layout is where good woodworking starts — cheap squares lie.

 Understanding Woods